quartzjer/JCOR/draft-miller-json-constrained-notation-00.md

   - A pointer within JSCN data that refers to a well-known UTF-8 string by using a CBOR byte string of length one, where the byte value is the lookup identifier for the Reference.
 - Reference Set
   - A CBOR array of UTF-8 strings that are used to replace any Reference within any JSCN data, where the Reference identifier is the array offset to the replacement string and the first position in the array identifies the Reference Set.
-- Constrained Hints
+- Canonical Hints
-  - A CBOR array of integers that indicate positional offsets and hints for unicode escapes of strings or types of JSON whitespace strings (` `, `\n`, `\r`, and `\t`) for structures such that when any CBOR encoded data is stringified into JSON it can also optionally be corrected to exactly match the original JSON string.
+  - A CBOR array of integers that indicate positional offsets for JSON string escape sequences or structural formatting whitespace strings (` `, `\n`, `\r`, and `\t`) such that when any CBOR encoded data is stringified into JSON it can also optionally be corrected to exactly match the original JSON string.

 The key words "**MUST**", "**MUST NOT**", "**REQUIRED**", "**SHALL**", "**SHALL NOT**", "**SHOULD**", "**SHOULD NOT**", "**RECOMMENDED**", "**MAY**", and "**OPTIONAL**" in this document are to be interpreted as described in RFC 2119 [@!RFC2119].